fuegoio/dotfiles/README.md

 ## Apps

-* Bspwm (v0.9.2 because of the focus click) for the Window Manager
+* Bspwm for the Window Manager
-* Compton for animations
+* Picom for animations (ibhagwan/picom)
 * Dunst for notifications
 * Fish for the shell
 * GTK and QT for windows